JessikaRamirez/effective-disaster-response/README.md

 4. Click the `PREVIEW` button to open the homepage

+## Web Application
+The web application in the app folder allows you to interact with the trained model and classify new messages through a graphical interface.
+To run the application, simply execute the app/run.py file

 ## Contributions
 Contributions to this project are welcome.
-If you encounter any problems, have any ideas for improvement or would like to add new features, please feel free to do so.
+If you find any issues, have any improvement ideas, or would like to add new features, please feel free to do so.

+## Credits
+This pipeline was developed as part of the final project for the Udacity Data Science for Disaster Response course.
+The data used in the pipeline was provided by Udacity.